Bounded pluriharmonic functions and holomorphic functions on Teichm\"uller space: Introduction

 \subsection{Background}

 Let $\teich_{g,m}$ be the Teichm\"uller space of Riemann surfaces of analytically finite type $(g,m)$ with $2g-2+m>0$.
-The Teichm\"uller space $\teich_{g,m}$ admits a natural complex structure and a natural complete distance, called the \emph{Teichm\"uller distace}, inherited from quasiconformal deformations of Riemann surfaces.
-Under the complex structure, the Teichm\"uller distance coincides with the Kobayashi distance under the complex structure (cf. \cite{Royden_2:1971}).
+The Teichm\"uller space $\teich_{g,m}$ admits a natural complex structure and a natural complete distance, called the \emph{Teichm\"uller distance}, inherited from quasiconformal deformations of Riemann surfaces.
+Under the complex structure, the Teichm\"uller distance coincides with the Kobayashi distance (cf. \cite{Royden_2:1971}).
 If we fix a base point $x_0=(M_0,f_0)\in \teich_{g,m}$, the Teichm\"uller space $\teich_{g,m}$ is embedded as a bounded domain in the space of bounded holomorphic quadratic differentials on the mirror to $M_0$.
 The image $\Bers{x_0}$ of the image and the boundary $\partial \Bers{x_0}$ are called the \emph{Bers slice} and the \emph{Bers boundary} with basepoint $x_0$, respectively (cf. \S\ref{subsec:Bers-slice}).
 The Bers boundary is originated from the study by L. Bers in \cite{Bers:1970}, and since then, it is studied by many mathematician.
-The Bers boundary $\partial\Bers{x_0}$ is thought of as to be complicate.
-Indeed, it is conjectured that the Bers boundary is fractal and self-similar at the fixed point with respect to the action of the pseudo-Anosov mapping class (See \cite{Canary:2010} , \cite{Komori_Sugawa_Wada_Yamashita:2006} and \cite[Problem 7 in Chapter 10]{McMullen:1996}).
+It is conjectured that the Bers boundary is fractal and self-similar at the fixed point with respect to the action of the pseudo-Anosov mapping class (See \cite{Canary:2010} , \cite{Komori_Sugawa_Wada_Yamashita:2006} and \cite[Problem 7 in Chapter 10]{McMullen:1996}).